 Thai restaurants in Toronto can be found in many neighbourhoods.
 Favourites like pad thai and spring rolls are the comfort foods of every metropolitan citizen, and nothing feels more like home than a good Thai food go-to.

 Here are my picks for the top Thai restaurants in Toronto by neighbourhood.

 Mugi is a low-key takeout spot on Bathurst specializing in vegan Thai dishes.
 Chow down on bowls of curries, noodles, and rice.
 Nearly everything here is made from scratch.

 While serving go-to choices like pad thai, pad see ew, curries and khao soi, Koh Lipe specializes in dishes from the nominal island region, including several featuring the notoriously pungent stink bean.

-Fully licensed, Siam Square Hut is open until midnight daily and offers dinner set specials and — most importantly — a great variety of Thai desserts like deep fried banana and options like jack fruit to go with your coconut ice cream.
+Siam Square Hut on Bayview offers dinner set specials and — most importantly — a great variety of Thai desserts like deep fried banana with honey.

 Si Lom is definitely the spot for Thai food lovers who also love their booze.
 Standout dishes include specialties like the softshell crab Pad Thai, but the real star of the show is the menu of boozy buckets.

 Sala Modern Thai may look humble, but the food it serves is definitely something that the chefs can brag about.
 Egg-wrapped pad thai noodles and tasty curry beef are presented beautifully and taste just as good as they look.

 Authentic Thai dishes like shrimp chips, mango salad, pad gra pao and pad thai all grace the menu at Luna Thai Kitchen.

 Nimman Thai Cuisine can be found in a small strip mall in Mimico.
 The restaurant is where to chow down on authentic Thai food on Lake Shore.